Gardenstown, BanffshireGuest Rating

 - Linen (Single Bed)

 Bed linen and towels are INCLUDED.
 Electricity is INCLUDED.
 Heating is by electric panel heaters and wood-burning stove (starter pack INCLUDED).
-WiFi is INCLUDED (subject to a fair usage policy).
+WiFi is INCLUDED.
 A maximum of 1 dog is welcome at an additional charge (1 large, 1 medium or 1 small).
 If you wish to bring any other pets please contact us and we will see what we can do.
 No smoking.